 Exercise 9.4.
-What does (mlist-length pair) evaluate to for the pair shown in Figure 9.5?
+What is the value of (mlist-length pair) for the pair shown in Figure 9.5?

-Exercise 9.5. [] Define a mpair-circular? procedure that takes a MutablePair as its input and outputs true when the input contains a cycle and false otherwise.
+Exercise 9.5. [\] Define a mpair-circular? procedure that takes a MutablePair as its input and outputs true when the input contains a cycle and false otherwise.

-Imperative Programming 9.4
+9.4 Imperative Programming